-Rarely does one find such a large gathering of nationally acclaimed educators and practitioners in the field of herbal medicine as was seen at“Botanicals at the Beach”, the 2016 Northwest Herb Symposium.
-The following are names you might expect to see individually as guest lecturers of integrative health programs at your local college or university, but not collectively at one event: Michael & Lesley Tierra, Amanda McQuade Crawford, Jillian Stansbury, Ryan Drum, EagleSong Evans Gardener, Katolen Yardley, Netta Zeberoff Fominoff, Elaine Sheff, Denise Joy, Julie Charette Nunn, and Leslie Lekos all contributed to the immense learning experience to those who attended.
+Rarely does one find such a large gathering of nationally acclaimed educators and practitioners in the field of herbal medicine as was seen at“Botanicals at the Beach,”the 2016 Northwest Herb Symposium.
+The following are names you might expect to see individually as guest lecturers of integrative health programs at your local college or university, but not collectively at one event.
+Michael & Lesley Tierra, Amanda McQuade Crawford, Jillian Stansbury, Ryan Drum, EagleSong , Evans Gardener, Katolen Yardley, Netta Zeberoff Fominoff, Elaine Sheff, Denise Joy, Julie Charette Nunn, and Leslie Lekos all contributed to the immense learning experience to those who attended.

 Generally, symposiums are stacked with back-to-back lectures and classes.
 Not the case here.
-Yes, the days were filled with talks and workshops, but the entire experience included lots of connections happening outdoors, and community bonding indoors during the catered meals and movie night.
-The event organizer and SPU alumnus, Jay Johnson said: “Camp Casey was the ideal choice for the event.
-Its natural setting and energy, as well as being able to have lodging, dining, and meeting facilities all in one location is what sets Camp Casey apart from all other locations.”
+Yes, the days were filled with learning options, but the entire experience included lots of connections happening outdoors, and community bonding indoors, during the catered meals and movie night.
+The event organizer and SPU alumnus, Jay Johnson says: “Camp Casey was the ideal choice for the event.
+Its natural setting and energy, as well as being able to have lodging, dining, and meeting facilities all in one location, is what sets Camp Casey apart.”